 The smell and taste of the ginger nearly chased me from the tunnel.
 I could feel my mother there, hovering among the paintings that told the tales of Ginger Generation.
 The old woman didn’t tell any stories about her.
-No one wanted to hear stories about nice women who raised children and animals, even if they gave their lives to do so.
 I kept my eyes low and hoped that if anyone noticed my tears, they’d attribute them to the smoke of the fire.

 By the time we got to the last fire circle, we could see the light at the other end.
 Here the walls had no paintings and very few handprints.

-The old woman filled the last pot with water.
+The old woman poured some water into the last pot.
 Once it had boiled, she nodded to me.
 I handed her my two gourds of coconut milk.
 She unplugged the stoppers and poured the milk into the cooking pot.

 “For thirteen generations, we have lived here.
 With each generation, we heal a little more of the damage our ancestors caused.
 With each generation, we grow the forest back.
 Coconut Generation, you stand taller than any of your ancestors.
 Your children will grow in your shade.
 Only you can cast the shade they need to survive.”